tonyatoms/MPDC_web/README.md

-# NYC Planning Labs' Website
+# Stealing NYC Planning Labs' Website

-This repo houses the NYC Planning Labs Jekyll blog/website.
+This repo houses a fork of the NYC Planning Labs Jekyll blog/website, for experimentation, and possible adoption as the McKinely Park Development Council Website.

 ### Jekyll Foundation